zacernst/metalpipe/README.md

 # MetalPipe: Modules for ETL Pipelines

-MetalPipe is a lightweight, multithreaded framework for building ETL pipelines.
+MetalPipe is a great lightweight, multithreaded framework for building ETL pipelines.
 It utilizes a design pattern similar to stream-processing frameworks such as Spark or Storm.
 But unlike those heavyweight systems, MetalPipe is designed for ETL, not data analytics.

 The goals of MetalPipe are: